All Episodes

 We already identified the crimes of Hillary Clinton.

-Espionage act, gross negligence.
+Espionage Act, gross negligence.

-Remember, they changed that in the exoneration before the investigation, 18 USC 793, intentionally mishandling classified documents, knowingly removing classified documents with the intent to retain them, uh theft of government documents, concealing, removing or destroying government documents, obstruction of justice, uh making a materially false statement to Congress.
+18 U.S.C.
+793, intentionally mishandling classified documents, knowingly removing classified documents with the intent to retain them, theft of government documents, concealing, removing, or destroying government documents, obstruction of justice, making a materially false statement to Congress.

 Those are all charges, all felony charges that should have been brought against her.